 APT instructions(including Debian, Raspbian, Ubuntu and Linux Mint)

 YUM instructions(including Fedora, Pidora, Red Hat and SUSE)

 Press the return key.
 Once the installer has completed, you should have a "Code - OSS" entry in your desktop program list.

 If for any reason the script above will not work on your system, or you do not want to add the package source for updates, you can get the latest version of the package for your system below.

 For either APT or YUM installation, you'll want the public GPG key to verify the package, which you can download here.

 The latest packages are now available directly from the PackageCloud releases page.

 - These are automated builds of the open-source edition of Microsoft's Visual Studio Code.

 - How does this work?

-- The latest code is pulled on a nightly basis from Microsoft's official repository.
+- The latest code is pulled on a rolling basis from Microsoft's official repository.
 If there are updates, the code is built, packaged and deployed.